Boat Electrics Again.. D’oh!

 Music

 Yes, of course we need music.
 And I love good quality sound.
 The radio that came with a boat was a PIONEER with lots of bells and whistles.
 Karaoke, random playlist generation etc etc. I hate that crap.
 I want to have full control and as little as possible useless functions and flashing lights.
-What makes it worse, when I connected it to speakers and an input source there was no sound.
+What made it worse, when I connected it to speakers and an input source there was no sound.
 So probably fried too.
 So we need a new one.
 But given that this is a restoration on a budget, I’ll postpone the purchase of a radio to later, but will add a DIN1 slot in the control panel.
 In the meantime I’ll fit a boombox bluetooth controller that I still have from a previous project.
 It has a 2x25W amplifier, a FM radio and a remote control, so that music can be played during the restoration and until we find a better radio.
 The quality is not too good, base missing totally.
 But hey, baseless music is better than no music.

 Temporary solution: The Bluetooth Boombox controller in the car radio DIN 1 front panel.